Karthi-DStech/Denoising-Diffusion-Probablistic-Models-for-Biomaterial-Discovery/README.md

 ### Dataset

-The training scripts are set up to use the Biomaterial dataset with 2176 Samples, which is loaded from the local machine.
+The training scripts are set up to use the Biomaterial dataset with 2176 Samples, which are loaded from the local machine.
 If you wish to use a different dataset, you'll need to modify the `images_utils.py` file and potentially the training scripts to handle your dataset's loading and processing.

 ### Models Saving

 The trained models are saved to the disk every 4000 epochs by default.
 You can change this frequency in the training scripts and the saving frequency will depend upon the scripts (explore train.py and updated_train.py).

+### Still working